juanchaur/modulesLoader/README.md

 Modules Loader
 =============

-Require JS Plugin, for do hMVC
+moduleLoader it's a [Requirejs](https://github.com/jrburke/requirejs) plugin that helps you to modularize your webapp in a hMVC (Hierarchical Model View Controller)

 #Usage

-The idea of this component is to do hMVC (Hierarchical Model View Controller) pattern with some additions.
+The idea of this plugin is to apply hMVC (Hierarchical Model View Controller) pattern with some additions.
-Principally thinked for use with knockout and/or backbone, but now is adapted for Durandal.
-But can be used alone.
+It was originally programmed for [Knockout](http://knockoutjs.com/) and [Backbone](http://backbonejs.org/) but was adapted for [Durandal](http://durandaljs.com/) as well and can be used without any other framework.

 Directory Structure